 Asiago Cheese Bread.
 A crispy crust, soft inside with an awesome Asiago cheese flavor.
 So good with soup, salad, or on a sandwich.

-The first time I ever tried Asiago Cheese Bread was the first time I ever stepped inside a Panera Bread.
-It was probably 13 years ago or so…I can’t remember for sure.
-We were newly married and they were opening up a Panera Bread near our house.
-At that time, I didn’t know all the wonderful-baked-goodness that was held behind Panera’s doors.
+The first time I tried Asiago Cheese Bread was the first time I ever stepped inside a Panera Bread.
+It was probably 17 years ago or so…I can’t remember for sure.
+We were newly married and at that time, I didn’t know all the wonderful-baked-goodness that was held behind Panera’s doors.
 All I knew was that I had a coupon for a free loaf of bread.
 And I’m all about free food.

 Oh man…is this bread ever good.
 I didn’t go through the trouble of doing a side-by-side comparison with Panera’s Asiago Cheese Bread, but I know that this bread is excellently full of flavor and all kinds of wonderful.